Skip to main content

 Specifications

-Chances are you’ll be using those spell slots for one purpose anyway - righteously smiting your enemies.
-Paladins can burn through a spell slot level of their choice to imbue physical weapon attacks with the power of a god, and this can cause some seriously eye-watering damage.
-Healing yourself or your companions is also an option, so Paladins will help you to learn the complex skills used in more difficult D&D classes for beginners.
+Chances are you’ll be using those spell slots for one purpose anyway – righteously smiting your enemies.
+Paladins call upon the power of a god to beat the crap out of foes, and this can cause some seriously eye-watering damage.
+Healing yourself or your companions is also an option, so Paladins will help you to learn the complex skills used in more difficult D&D classes.

 With all this in mind, it may not come as a surprise that they traditionally sit at the opposite end of the scale to Warlocks – it's common for them to be portrayed as law-abiding heroes with a strong sense of justice.
 Nevertheless, it's worth pointing out that there are plenty of gods in the pantheon better known for evil deeds than good ones…